SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 2.2
 ===========

-The following changes that were introduced in version 2.2 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:
+The following changes that were introduced in version 2.2 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

 * Specification of which :file:`iodef.xml` file NEMO should use has been moved from the command-line to the YAML run description file;
   see :ref:`salishsea-run` or use :command:`salishsea help run` to see the new command-line usage.

-  * For NEMO-3.6 the :kbd:`output` section of the run description YAML file must now contain a :kbd:`files` key, the value of which is the file path/name of the :file:`iodef.xml` file to use for the run.
+  * For NEMO-3.6 the ``output`` section of the run description YAML file must now contain a ``files`` key, the value of which is the file path/name of the :file:`iodef.xml` file to use for the run.
     For example:

     .. code-block:: yaml